How to Prepare for Finding Your Pet – Before They Go Missing!

 Know your pet’s weight, or at least their average weight.
 Small, medium, and large are subjective labels and each can cover a wide range of sizes, so knowing a reasonable weight estimate for your pet, especially if excessive fur makes a pet look larger than it is, can really help in identification.

-Step 3: Take photos of your pet
+Step 3: Have a current photo of your pet

 Even the most detailed description can be challenging when attempting to identify an animal, without a current, clear photograph.
 At the shelter we spend a lot of time perusing lost pet posts online, hoping to find the owners of pets currently in the shelter.
 The most common mistakes we see are no photo at all, overly dark or unfocused photos, photos from just one angle or with only a small part of the pet showing, multiple pets where the missing pet is not specified, or photos of puppies and kittens when the missing pet is an adult.
 If you’d rather not fill your phone with adorable photos of your pet from every possible angle (please know this blows our minds), at least take two or three photos of your pet every few years.
 If the memory in your phone or camera is very limited, be sure to download these photos to a computer, upload to a website, or print the photos before you have to delete them.
 Current technology provides a multitude of ways to make sure you always have good, current photos of your pet on hand.
 Always feel free to ask for assistance at many of the community resources if you are not sure how to do this.
 You phone carrier can even help you or direct you to a resource.